 Secondary roads and local access roads tend to be short stretches that connect bigger roads.
 The conditions aren’t amazing and you definitely shouldn’t be tackling these roads in anything less than a 4×4 or SUV.
 During the winter, when the weather is really bad, these roads will be closed.

 Before you get all “But that's where everyone goes, we need to spread out!”, hear me out.

 The Ring Road in Iceland is something you’ve probably heard of but don’t necessarily know what it is.
 Essentially, it is Iceland’s main road and runs around the entire perimeter of the country for a total of 1,332 km.
 Driving the Ring Road in Iceland is a popular thing to do, but not all-year-long.

-While the southern part of the ring road is perfectly doable in winter and most of our Iceland driving trip actually followed the Ring Road, the rest of it should be avoided in winter unless you fully understand what you’re getting yourself into.
+While the southern part of the ring road is perfectly doable in winter and most of our Iceland road trip actually followed the Ring Road, the rest of it should be avoided in winter unless you fully understand what you're getting yourself into.

 You can easily spend more than a week in the south of Iceland and see plenty of things, including the famous Golden Circle (Driving the Golden Circle in winter is perfectly fine, by the way).

 We had a blast and we didn't even visit Reykjavik, where you can spend time in galleries and museums and, of course, go shopping.